 We wanted our food processors to suit a range of budgets and tasks.
 We didn’t specifically include mini food processors in this guide, because these can be classed as basic choppers rather than offering the extensive functionality of a food processor.
-You can find out more about mini food processors below.
+You can find out more about mini food processors in our FAQs.

 This gave us Australia’s 5 best food processors, that combine expert testing with real Aussie opinions.

 A food processor and mini food processor in one, the Breville The Kitchen Wizz 15 Pro handles a great range of food prep tasks.
 It comes with 6 tools for maximum functionality and the most powerful motor we reviewed.
 Easy to use, it’s backed by a 25-year motor warranty.

 There are just 2 settings – on and pulse.
 This makes it very easy to use.